A broken heart on Valentine's Day

-A 13-year-old eighth-grader who committed suicide last month after being bullied at school and whose funeral procession was made up of a long line of trucks that accompanied his coffin from Eugene, Missouri, to Jefferson City, has a local connection.
+A Missouri eighth-grader who committed suicide last month after reportedly being bullied at school and whose funeral procession was made up of a long line of trucks that accompanied his coffin from Eugene, Missouri, to Jefferson City, has a local connection.
 His mother and several siblings live in Farmington.

-Ashley Gilbert’s son, Dalton Frank, was the subject of a touching story written by special correspondent Michael Daly that can be accessed on the Daily Beast website.
-When contacted by The Farmington Press, Gilbert made it clear at the outset that she wanted an opportunity to share Dalton’s story.
+Ashley Gilbert’s 13-year-old son, Dalton Frank, was the subject of a touching story written by special correspondent Michael Daly that can be accessed on the Daily Beast website.
+When contacted by the Daily Journal, Gilbert made it clear that she wanted an opportunity to share Dalton’s story.

 “I want this to spread as far as we can because I don’t want another family to ever go through this,” she said.
 “We have lost too many in the last couple of weeks to the epidemic that bullying has become.”